uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/final-return-crystallisation.html.md

 ### Brought Forward Losses

-These resources allow software packages to provide a taxpayers' financial data for their brought forward losses.
+These resources allow software packages to provide a customer's financial data for their brought forward losses.
 Here the developer can:

 * provide a list of brought forward losses
 * create a new brought forward loss to submit against self-employment, self-employment class 4, UK FHL property and UK other (Non-FHL) property